kencoken/cpuvisor-srv/README.md

     $ python download_data.py

-Now the cpuvisor service can be launched:
+Now the cpuvisor service can be launched from the `/bin` directory:

     $ ./cpuvisor_service